Kelsi Turner is a writer and visual artist who makes art as a way to deeply observe, delight in and steward place.

 She seeks to live the explorer’s life in place.
 Highly sensitive to landscapes and seasons, Kelsi is inspired by the wildness that surrounds her.

-She is delighted when art, science, conservation and spirit overlap.
+She is delighted when art, science, conservation and wonder overlap.

 She is a member of the Sacajawea Audubon Society and volunteers through the Gallatin Watershed Council (where she was named the Gallatin Watershed Steward of the Month in January 2022) to help restore the Indreland Audubon Wetland Preserve and to help monitor local streams as a member of the Gallatin Stream Team.
 She is a Montana Master Naturalist and a member of the Montana Native Plant Society.
-Kelsi helps organize the Bozeman Teen Book Fest and volunteers with Random Acts of Silliness to help make Bumblewood Thicket and the Gnome Roam come to life.
+Kelsi helps organize the Bozeman Teen Book Fest.

 Artist Residency in Motherhood - October 2022 to present